Juliand6/collab-whiteboard/README.md

 ## LearnSpace

 A full-stack, real-time collaborative whiteboard built for teachers, tutors, and students.
-Users can draw, erase, save boards, collaborate live, and export work — with optional subscription-based limits.
+Users can draw, erase, save boards, collaborate live, and export work — with optional subscription-based limits

 ## Frontend